AnthonyOuzhene/AnthonyOuzhene/README.md

 Hello, I'm a french web developer.
 I made different works throughout my life as project manager or a gateaway transit agent.
 Finally, I live my passion in the numeric world with my skills as a web developper fullstack & a freelancer SEO writer.

 The art of coding opens a lot of way to express myself.
-I will go on to find out more technologies to open my wings and fly away !
+I will go on to find out more technologies to spread my wings and fly away !

 ![Cover](https://github.com/AnthonyOuzhene/AnthonyOuzhene/blob/main/img/code2.gif)